mrkkrp/markkarpov.com/tutorial/megaparsec.md

       parse myParser "" "aaaa" `parseSatisfies` ((== 4) . length)
 ```

-`shouldParse` accepts `Either (ParseErrorBundle s e) a`—result of parsing
+`shouldParse` accepts `Either (ParseErrorBundle s e) a`—the result of
-and a thing of the type `a` to compare with.
-It is probably the most common
+parsing and a thing of the type `a` to compare with.
+It is probably the most
-helper. `parseSatisfies` is quite similar, but instead of comparing for
+common helper. `parseSatisfies` is quite similar, but instead of comparing
-equality with expected result, it allows to check the result by applying an
+for equality with the expected result, it allows to check the result by
-arbitrary predicate.
+applying an arbitrary predicate.

 Other simple expectations are `shouldSucceedOn` and `shouldFailOn` (although
 they are rarely used):